CoeurdArcade/holbertonschool-printf/README.md

 _printf.c : The source file containing the implementation of the _printf function.

 main.h: The header file containing the declaration of the _printf function.
+#include "main.h"

+You can then compile your project using your favourite C compiler.
+For example, if you use GCC, you can use the following command:

+gcc myprogram.c _char.c _int.c _string.c itoa.c _printf.c -o myprogram

 _char.c, _int.c, _string.c, itoa.c : The source files containing the helper functions used by _printf.